-Supplemental Examinations for Matriculation will be held in the latter part of September, at which those who were rejected at the June Examinations, as well as new Candidates, may offer themselves; but no Honors or Scholarships will be awarded at such Supplemental Examination.
+Supplemental Examinations for Matriculation will be held in the latter part of September, at which those who were rejected at the June Examination, as well as new Candidates, may offer themselves; but no Honors or Scholarships will be awarded at such Supplemental Examination.

-The Fee for Matriculation is Five Dollars, and must be paid to the Registrar at the time the Candidate first gives notice of intention to present himself for any Examination in this Faculty, viz., at least three weeks before the date of commencement of Examination.
-The Fee for registration of exemption from the Matriculation Examination is Five Dollars.
+The Fee for Matriculation is Five Dollars, and must be paid to the Registrar at the time the Candidate gives notice of intention to present himself, viz., at least two weeks before the date of commence ment of Examination.
+The fee for the registration of exemption from this Examination is, for Graduates in Arts from other Universities, Five Dollars; for Matriculation from other Faculties in this University, Three Dollars; for Graduates in Arts of this University, Two Dollars.
+No Fee is exacted from Graduates in Arts of this University who have taken Honors in the Department of Natural Sciences.